praat/praat/README.md

 Then type `make` to build `Praat.exe`
 (use `make -j4` to speed this up, i.e. to use 4 processors in parallel).

-Cross-compiling for Windows on a Mac or Linux computer is slightly more difficult, but not impossible.
-You can use the [MinGW](http://www.mingw.org) compiler, for which you can find 32- and 64-bit toolchains [here](http://sourceforge.net/projects/mingw-w64/files/) (look for Automated Builds).
-Install the GDI+ headers and the GDI+ library ([32-bit](http://www.fon.hum.uva.nl/praat/libgdiplus.a-32.zip);
-for 64-bit Windows just extract a GDI+ DLL from somewhere).
-Then copy the file `makefiles/makefile.defs.darmin32` or `makefiles/makefile.defs.darmin64` to the sources directory and rename it to `makefile.defs`.
-Then type `make`.

 ### 1.6.
 Compiling for Macintosh